Policosanol: benefits, dosage, contraindications

 Hypercholesterolemia ✪✪✪✪✪

-Studies conducted by researchers in Cuba suggest that taking policosanol orally at a dose of 10 to 20 mg per day decreases total cholesterol by 9 to 29% and LDL cholesterol by 11 to 42%, and increases HDL cholesterol by 7 to 34%, in patients with hypercholesterolemia or dyslipidemia, with or without type 2 diabetes.
-A small number of studies conducted outside of Cuba have also found beneficial effects, notably in Argentina, Mexico, and China.
-However, the majority of research conducted outside of Cuba is contradictory.
-Research by German, Canadian, and Italian researchers has revealed that daily intake of 10 to 80 mg of policosanol derived from Cuban sugarcane does not significantly reduce total or LDL cholesterol.
-South African researchers found that taking a product containing policosanol derived from sugarcane manufactured in the United States at 20 mg per day for 12 weeks does not significantly reduce total or LDL cholesterol.
-American researchers also found that taking policosanol derived from U.S.-made sugarcane does not reduce total or LDL cholesterol compared to placebo.
-Researchers from the Netherlands found that policosanol derived from wheat germ, at 20 mg per day, did not significantly reduce cholesterol after 4 weeks of treatment.
-Several theories could explain this divergence, such as differences in purity and composition of different policosanol products, insufficient duration of trials, differences between subjects in trials, and of course, researcher bias.
-High-quality, independent, additional research is needed to clarify the potential benefits of policosanol.
+Studies conducted by researchers in Cuba suggest that oral policosanol at 10 to 20 mg per day reduces total cholesterol by 9 to 29% and low-density lipoprotein (LDL) cholesterol by 11 to 42%, and increases high-density lipoprotein (HDL) cholesterol by 7 to 34% in patients with hypercholesterolemia or dyslipidemia, with or without type 2 diabetes.
+A small number of studies conducted outside Cuba have also found beneficial effects, notably in Argentina, Mexico and China.
+However, most research conducted outside Cuba is contradictory.
+Research by German, Canadian, and Italian investigators found that daily intake of 10 to 80 mg of policosanol derived from Cuban sugarcane does not significantly reduce total cholesterol or LDL.
+Researchers in South Africa found that taking a product containing policosanol derived from U.S.-manufactured sugarcane at 20 mg per day for 12 weeks did not significantly reduce total cholesterol or LDL.
+U.S. researchers also found that taking policosanol derived from U.S.-manufactured sugarcane did not reduce total cholesterol or LDL cholesterol compared with placebo.
+Researchers in the Netherlands found that wheat germ-derived policosanol at 20 mg per day did not significantly reduce cholesterol after 4 weeks of treatment.
+Several theories may explain this discrepancy, such as differences in purity and composition among various policosanol products, insufficient trial duration, differences among subjects in the trials, and, of course, researcher bias.
+Further high-quality, independent research is needed to clarify the potential benefits of policosanol.

 Posologie